IdentityCitizen/dwn-dynamodb-store/README.md

 2. Start the test databases using `./scripts/start-databases`
 3. Open a second terminal and run tests using `npm run test` (serverless struggles with daemons so it requires a dedicated terminal)

+`Ctrl+C` in the terminal where you started the database when tests have completed.

 ## `npm` scripts

 | Script                  | Description                                 |